When it Comes to Your Vision There Are No “Stupid Questions.”

 - What about night vision?

 - How important is my doctor’s experience with laser vision correction?

-- What if I have astigmatism?
+- Can I get LASIK if I have astigmatism?

 - Who will perform my post-op examination?